iai-group/guidelines/github/Actions.md

 # Jobs

 Jobs component sets up the server and the steps that should be executed.
-In this example we install dependencies using conda; run tests for `black`, `flake8`, and `pytest`; and upload results to CodeCov for test coverage analysis.
+In this example we install dependencies using conda; run tests for `black`, `flake8`, and `pytest`; and upload results to CodeCov for test coverage analysis. **NB!
+In order to use CodeCov API, CODECOV_TOKEN needs to be added to secrets under the repository settings**

 ```
 jobs: